owulveryck/blog/content/post/rvm-chromebook.md

 ### Preparing the rvm file for vagrant

-To use the ruby 2.3.0 (that I've installed before) with vagrant, I need to create a rvmrc in the vagrant directory:
+To use the ruby 2.3.0 (that I've installed before) with vagrant, I need to create a .rvmrc in the vagrant directory:

 ```
 $ cd /media/removable/Lexar/tools/vagrant